Please review our list of frequently asked questions for judges. If your question isn’t answered here, please contact our Judges Coordinator.

 Generally, each judge pays his or her own expenses.

 Yes.
 The time limit for each performance is a maximum of 8 minutes.
 In some problems, such as Classics and Drama, a penalty will be assessed if the performance exceeds 8 minutes and the performance will be stopped at 9 minutes.
 In other problems, such as Vehicle and Balsa, the performance is simply stopped at 8 minutes.
 There is no penalty, but teams are not allowed to continue if they haven’t completed all of the assigned tasks.
-Review the Odyssey of the Mind Program Guide, page 46, and the individual problem statement for further information.
+Review the Odyssey of the Mind Program Guide (a link to it is available on the Resources page) and the individual problem statement for further information.

 If a team advances to different levels (states, worlds), does the performance have to stay exactly the same or can it be changed or improved?